 Billing statements are sent monthly and are available on ebill for all currently enrolled AU students.
 Email notices for fall bills are generally scheduled mid July with a due date of early/mid August.
 Email notices for spring bills are generally scheduled mid November with a due date of early/mid December.
 Email notices for summer bills are generally scheduled mid March with a due date of early/mid May.
 If your financial aid as shown on your bill is not enough to cover the amount due, you must pay the difference by the due date or your class schedule is subject to cancellation.

 What address are my bills mailed to?
 My financial aid documents?
 My refund checks?

 Paper bills are NOT mailed, emails are sent monthly re: Ebill activity.
 See question above for Ebill information.
-New deposited and current students receive most financial aid correspondence via AU email.
-Refund checks are direct deposited, please provide your bank account information for Direct Deposit on the Student Financial Services channel on Tigeri.
+The majority of financial aid correspondence is sent via AU email.
+Refund checks are direct deposited, please provide your bank account information for Direct Deposit on the Student Financial Services channel on My Finances.

 Can I pick up my refund check instead of having it mailed?

 No, you cannot pick up a check in person.
 Direct Deposit of refunds is available.